PmagPy/PmagPy-docs/MagIC/MagIC.md

 helpful to know something about them.
 These are divided into several general categories like ‘geochronology methods’ and ‘field sampling methods’.
-Method codes start with a few letters which designate the category (e.g., GM or FS for geochronogy and field sampling respectively).
+Method codes start with a few letters which designate the category (e.g., GM or FS for geochronology and field sampling respectively).
 Then there is a second part and possibly also a third part to describe methods with lesser or greater detail.
 This table lists method codes describing various lab treatment methods to give you a